Steve Hollier

-Steven Alan Hollier (born 1976), is a male former athlete who competed for England.
+Steven Alan Hollier (born 27 February 1976), is a male former athlete who competed for England.

-Athletics career
+Biography

-He became the British champion in 2002 and 2003 after winning the British 50 Km walk title.
+Hollier became the British champion in 2002 and 2003 after winning the British 50 Km walk title.

 He represented England in the 50Km walk event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 Four years later he represented England again at the 2002 Commonwealth Games.